Zero Waste Bulk is for sale!

 With our BYOC program, we have collectively avoided the consumption of over 135,000 pieces of disposable product packaging since our opening.

 While I have successfully materialized my dream of opening a zero waste store, I can say I have bit off more than I can chew.
-I am someone who thrives in the creative start up phase of idea generation.
+I am someone who thrives in the creative start up phase.
 Even in the start up phase, I anticipated that I would eventually hand off the store to someone else once I had realized my vision.
 On the other hand, managing the daily operations of a business has been a challenge for me.

 Autistic masking requires a lot of mental energy and is associated with high levels of anxiety.
 As a socially anxious and autistic introvert, having to mask through daily social interactions quickly led to burnout.
 I tried to push through this burnout, but I know I need to prioritize my mental health.

-Lately, I have become absorbed in new passions pulling me in other directions.
-Things like writing about my experience with autism and self studying everything that sparks my interest from quantum physics to psychology.
+In addition, I have become absorbed in new passions pulling me in other directions.

 Zero Waste Bulk needs a new owner who has the motivation to push the business forward while being passionate about community and the environment.